-Every year, approximately 200,000 children end up in emergency rooms from playground injuries.
+Syracuse playground accident lawyers have plenty of work because there are plenty of playgrounds, many of them defective.
+Every year, approximately 200,000 children end up in emergency rooms from playground injuries, and Syracuse and Central NY have their fair share of these injuries.
 Most of these injuries consist of fractures, concussions, internal injuries, crush injuries, or dislocations.
 Of those, between 15 and 20 die from their injuries (usually head, neck injuries or strangulation).
 And here’s how they get hurt: Seventy-five percent of them are injured in falls.
 Children typically fall off of monkey bars, climbers, swings and slides.
 The non-fall injuries usually result from running into things (either other kids or playground equipment) or strangulation.
 One of the most common “games” that causes injuries is “tag” --- where kids run into playground equipment, each other, or trip and fall.

 The U.S. Product Safety Commission publishes a “checklist” for playground safety, which provides a starting point for a lawyer investigating a playground injury case.
 The main check points are: